AresGod96/Ares-Competitive-Programming/BOJ/01517-버블 소트/README.md

 - sorting
 - compression
 - data structure
+- binary indexed tree

 ## Difficulty <img src="../../boj-icon/plat5.svg" alt="Platinum 5" width="20" height="20">

 ## Solution
-The problem asks to count the number of swaps made in bubble sort, which is equivalent to counting the number of inversion pairs in the array.
-An inversion occurs when a larger element precedes a smaller one in the array.
+The problem asks for the number of swaps required by Bubble Sort to sort an array.
+This can be reformulated as counting the number of inversion pairs in the array.
+An inversion is a pair $(i, j)$ such that $i < j$ and $A[i] > A[j]$.

-Since the values in the array $A[i]$ can be as large as $10^9$, directly working with such large values would be inefficient.
-To handle this, we first compress the values in the array.
-After compressing, we can use a data structure such as a Fenwick Tree (Binary Indexed Tree) to efficiently count the number of inversions.
+Since the elements in the array can be as large as $10^9$, directly counting inversions is inefficient.
+Instead, we can apply **coordinate compression** to reduce the range of array elements and then use a **Fenwick Tree (Binary Indexed Tree)** to efficiently count the inversions while sorting the array.

 The approach can be broken down as follows: